m-rizzato/Complex/README.md

 The complex number class `MyComplex` is defined within the module **complex.py**, which is compatible with [Python3](https://www.python.org/downloads/).

-The file **test_complex.py** contains the tests for the methods of the class `MyComplex` which can be run with [pytest](https://docs.pytest.org/en/stable/).
+The file **test_complex.py** contains the tests for the methods of the class `MyComplex` and it can be run with [pytest](https://docs.pytest.org/en/stable/).
 Tests are compatible with Python 3.5 at least.

 The script **example_complex.py** provides a working example of the library.